Vegan Strawberry Shortcake for Everyone!

-What’s not to love about a vegan strawberry dessert?
-This recipe takes a little extra time because you’re making it from scratch but the vegan shortcake is worth it and uses aquafaba.
+What’s not to love about a vegan strawberry shortcake?
+This recipe takes a little extra time because you’re making it from scratch but this recipe is worth it and uses aquafaba.
 Before you know it my vegan strawberry shortcake recipe will be your go-to all summer long.
-Dairy free strawberry shortcake for all!

 I love to tinker with recipes and it drives Cheryl crazy.
-She would love to have a plain dinner or at least the same pasta sauce I made the week before.
 It’s just my nature to change things up each time.
-That’s why I made a Lavender Gin Strawberry Shortcake instead of the plain one I grew up on.
+That’s why I made an out of the box Lavender Gin Strawberry Shortcake instead of the plain one I grew up on.

 My Mom prepared her strawberries for shortcake like most people in the 70s.
 She would cut up the strawberries and sprinkle them with sugar, mix and let marinate in the refrigerator.